tascam67/Hello-world/README.md

 # Hello-world
 My first repository
-This is something to study with edX computer sicenece
+This is something to study with edX computer science